chanjiayee0248/animuwu/PROMPTS.md

 ## Code Review
 ### Prompt: Hi!
 Can you look through all my files for a code review?
 This is an anime search app.
 Please DO NOT change any files, instead read through them, and suggest changes in the chat if you notice any nonstandard or bad practices.
 Thank you!
 - Reasoning: While AI isn't perfect, I figured this would still be a good way to scan through my code and give it a better shot at being clean and with best practices.
-- Outcome: Copilot did help me with some errors/slip-ups, including vestigial tailwind classes, an empty component file i created before going to sleep, then forgot about when i woke up, as well as some "good practice" (eg aborting signal not on component unmount)
+- Outcome: Copilot did help me with some errors/slip-ups, including vestigial tailwind classes, an empty component file i created before going to sleep, then forgot about when i woke up, as well as some "good practice" type code (eg aborting signal when component unmounts)

 ## Readme File
 ### Prompt: Based on these Requirements [Paste Challenge Requirements], scan through my project file and help me create a README.md file for it.
 - Reasoning: AI is usually pretty good at summarizing and creating documentation based on project files.
-I figured it would be a good way id quickly generate a README file.
+I figured it would be a good way to quickly generate a README file.
 - Outcome: Copilot generated a solid README file for me, which I then reviewed and adjusted as necessary.

 ## Going Down Rabbit Holes...
 Sometimes when Claude/ChatGPT offer up curious suggestions, I end up probing further into the topic out of curiosity.
-Sometimes it leads id dead ends, sometimes it leads id cool discoveries.
+Sometimes it leads to dead ends, sometimes it leads to cool discoveries.
 Some neat things I learned/picked up working on this project:
-- ***Interfaces vs Types***: I used id strongly prefer types over interfaces in TS (they felt more "strict" id me), but after ChatGPT suggested a solution using interfaces, I ended up browsing reddit and StackOverflow threads.
+- ***Interfaces vs Types***: I used to strongly prefer types over interfaces in TS (they felt more "strict" to me), but after ChatGPT suggested a solution using interfaces, I ended up browsing reddit and StackOverflow threads.
 The conclusion I got was "it depends on the use case" (fair lol, that and intellisense supports interfaces better in some IDEs for union types).
-I settled on interface for large objects, considering the extend functionality might be useful (eg respose from `getAnimeFullById` vs `getAnimeById`).
-I eventually circled back around with Claude id my initial query: I intended id define a union of string literals for animeMediaFormats, then use that id type out (?) an object id map id label values in the UI, but Claude went "Hey, if you already know all the values beforehand, why not create a const object, THEN derive the types?"
+I settled on interface for large objects.
+I eventually circled back around with Claude to my initial query: I intended to define a union of string literals for animeMediaFormats, then use that to type out (?) an object to map to label values in the UI, but Claude went "Hey, if you already know all the values beforehand, why not create a const object, THEN derive the types?"
 Cue `animeMediaFormats.ts`
 - ***Naming Conventions***: I tried coming up with a descriptive name for jikan api calls.
 Started out with `fetchAllAnimeByQueryAndPage`, but I wondered if it was too verbose.
 ChatGPT suggested that since it's the "main" way of fetching data, a general name would be fine, and suggested `fetchAnimeList`, but I felt that would indicate it returned an array rather than a paginated response.
-Eventually settled on `jikanFetchAnimeSearch` since it does indicate a purpose `fetch` and it's form the `jikan` API, in case I ever need id add other APIs in the future.
+Eventually settled on `jikanFetchAnimeSearch` since it does indicate a purpose `fetch` and it's form the `jikan` API, in case I ever need to add other APIs in the future.
-- ***TypeScript Generic Types***: I used id create separate static types for similar structures, but seeing Claude suggest generic types made me curious id learn more.
+- ***TypeScript Generic Types***: I used to create separate static types for similar structures, but seeing Claude suggest generic types made me curious to learn more.
 I ended up reading through the TS docs and prompting more about it, and it seems pretty useful for reusable React components which can work with slightly different but still similar data shapes.
 - ***Code / Architectural Design***: So....
 I may or may not have found the sacred (I assume partly Cursor-generated? texts (if you're reading this, hiiiiiii!)) on Github...
 I ended up postponing reading it through until near the end of completion (i wanted my learning to be as "first-hand" as possible), then compared the code to my own.
 Hot darn, I realized my code could use a lot of improvements!
 Some highlights:
   - Debouncing only the search: Previously, I debounced all the dropdowns + search (the logic was that it's a wee bit more server-friendly).
 Talking with claude after noticing that only the search was debounced, I realized that it's a tradeoff between user experience and server load, and that debouncing only the search made more sense from a UX perspective.
   - What to store vs what not to store in Redux: in my implementation, only search params are stored, not responses, and we ended up discussing the trade-offs (stale data vs caching and ux).
 I ended up keeping my implementation: my reasoning was that only the params need to be preserved between routes, and I figured getting fresh data each time from the api was a valid enough approach for this project.
 Claude also suggested cache invalidation/RTK Query as a neat middle ground; definitely another a rabbit hole I'll have to go down at some point.
 I also ended up learning more about updating various state fields at once with a reducer vs updating each state field individually (I haven't considered the logging angle until now!)

 ## Some Final Thoughts
 - Honestly, I think I trash-talked ChatGPT a bit too much in the beginning.
-Sometimes it actually performs better than Claude, and I find myself defaulting more id it since I don't have id worry about rate limits (GPT-4 seems id perform more or less as well as GPT-5 in my experience so far).
+Sometimes it actually performs better than Claude, and I find myself defaulting more to it since I don't have to worry about rate limits (GPT-4 seems to perform more or less as well as GPT-5 in my experience so far).